 - Podcasting: Podcasts and audio essays, including group-based projects, can be created remotely with software such as Audacity, Zoom, and Anchor.fm.

 - Graphic Design: Flyers, posters, and infographics are easy to make with Canva and Gravit Designer.

 - Photo editing: Images can be manipulated with Pixlr and GIMP.

 - Website creation: Google Sites and WordPress are great tools for creating individual and group websites.

-Instructional Technologies is offering a workshop to showcase various digital media assignments on 1/20/21 at 10am (registration required).
+Instructional Technologies is offering a workshop to showcase various digital media assignments on 1/20/21 at 10am and a second session on 2/4/21 at 10am (registration required).
 We’re happy to provide one-on-one consultations for integrating these types of projects into your courses, and developing customized training and support for your students.

 REMOVE BACKGROUND FROM IMAGES